microsoft/DroneRescue/README.md

 Now we will install the drone rescue landscape from GitHub

-1. Open the following URL in a browser https://github.com/Microsoft/DroneRescue
+1. Clone or download this github repo into a directory called `DroneRescue` in `<your user home>\Documents\`.

-2. Select **Clone or download** then click **Download ZIP** to download the repository
+  > [!NOTE] You can clone the repo using git or click **Download ZIP** to directly download the lab materials from your browser.

+2. Click [here](https://dronerescuelab.blob.core.windows.net/dronelab-assets/AirSimRescue.zip) to download the `AirSimServer.zip`.
-3. Once the download completes, extract the contents of the ZIP file

-4. Open file explorer and navigate to the folder where you extracted DroneRescue
+3. Extract the contents of the zip file to `<your user home>\Documents\AirSimServer`.
+Open the file explorer and navigate to this folder.

-5. Double click **run.bat** to start our custom drone rescue landscape.
+4. Double click **run.bat** to start our custom drone rescue landscape.
 Make sure to click **No** when prompted to use car simulation to start quadrotor simulation.
 NOTE: if you want to explore the area manually you can select **Yes** to drive a vehicle around, simply restart AirSim to change back to the drone.

-6. If prompted to install Microsoft Visual C++ and DirectX, select **Yes** and follow the installation prompts.
+5. If prompted to install Microsoft Visual C++ and DirectX, select **Yes** and follow the installation prompts.
 If you receive a message that Microsoft .NET 3.5 couldn't be installed you can ignore the message.
+Try running the drone rescue landscape again (see previous step).

 > With the DroneRescue window in focus press **3** to open the drone camera window.

+> If you lose your mouse, hit the **Windows** key to get it back.

 ---